Rcca01/Teste/README.md

 # posterr

+- Reflect on this project, and write what you would improve if you had more time.

+Improve the layout.
+I would make a list of comments within the post itself.
+I would create a mechanism to change the default user, making the tests faithful to the project.
+I would put animation in the icons and screen calls.

 - Assuming you've got multiple crash reports and reviews saying the app is not working properly and is slow for specific models, what would be your strategy to tackle the problem?